Macula

-The macula is responsible for the central, high-resolution, color vision that is possible in good light; and this kind of vision is impaired if the macula is damaged, for example in macular degeneration.
+The macula is responsible for the central, high-resolution, color vision that is possible in good light.
+This kind of vision is impaired if the macula is damaged, as in macular degeneration.
 The clinical macula is seen when viewed from the pupil, as in ophthalmoscopy or retinal photography.

 The term macula lutea comes from Latin macula, "spot", and lutea, "yellow".

 Structure

 The macula is an oval-shaped pigmented area in the center of the retina of the human eye and other animal eyes.
 Its center is shifted slightly away from the optical axis (laterally, by 5°=1.5 mm).

 The macula in humans has a diameter of around 5.5 mm and is subdivided into the umbo, foveola, foveal avascular zone, fovea, parafovea, and perifovea areas.

 An even smaller central region of highest receptor density (40–80 μm) is sometimes referred to as the foveal bouquet.

 The anatomical macula at 5.5 mm is much larger than the clinical macula which, at 1.5 mm, corresponds to the anatomical fovea.

 The clinical macula is seen when viewed from the pupil, as in ophthalmoscopy or retinal photography.
 The anatomical macula is defined histologically in terms of having two or more layers of ganglion cells.
 The umbo is the center of the foveola which in turn is located at the center of the fovea.

 The fovea is located near the center of the macula.
 It is a small pit that contains the largest concentration of cone cells.
 The retina's receptor layer contains two types of photosensitive cells, the rod cells and the cone cells.